 There is no application fee, but no I-20 will be issued without the payment of a $2,000 deposit.
 This deposit is applied to the final semester’s tuition and fees.
 If a student is denied a visa, all but $300 of the deposit will be refunded.

-The International Student Undergraduate Application for Admission packet includes two reference forms.
-One must be completed by a leader in the church or ministry you are associated with.
-The other may be completed by any adult who knows you well.
-We ask that your references either return the form directly to LCU or that they give the form to you in a sealed envelope to forward on to LCU.
+The International Student Undergraduate Application for Admission packet includes one reference form.
+The reference must be completed by a leader in the church or ministry you are associated with.
+We ask that your reference either return the form directly to LCU or that they give the form to you in a sealed envelope to forward on to LCU.